Rajesh-Siraskar/Digital_Signal_Processing_and_Deep_Learning/README.md

 8. For additional technical notes please see: https://github.com/Rajesh-Siraskar/Digital_Signal_Processing_and_Deep_Learning/blob/main/README_DSP-Notes.ipynb

-Launch a project
+## Project
-- 20-May-2021: Valve fault diagnotics based on sound files
+####  Valve fault diagnotics based on sound files
+- 20-May-2021
 - Attempt to train to recognize faulty valves
+- Unseen data will be from another folder